A Better Way to Grow Your Accounting Firm

 Again, this goes back to knowing your ideal client.
 If you really, truly, at a deep level know your client and their problems, you can introduce yourself in a proper context.

-Something like: Hey, I noticed your business…A lot of these businesses are dealing with X …We are super-specifically focused on helping with X… We work with similar companies like ___ and ____ … If that’s an issue for you guys and you need help, I’d be glad to chat.
+Your initial contact should look something like: Hey, I noticed your business…A lot of these businesses are dealing with X …We are super-specifically focused on helping with X… We work with similar companies like ___ and ____ … If that’s an issue for you guys and you need help, I’d be glad to chat.

 Now it’s time to build the plan and get to work.
 There are no excuses.
 Growing your firm is not easy, but there are steps you can take to get your message to your client.